SuyalRohit/sales_analysis/README.md

   - LSTM (with KerasTuner for hyperparameter tuning)

 ---
+🚀 How to Run

+Run the project end-to-end using:

+python main.py --eda --train

+Flag	Description
+--eda	Runs exploratory data analysis and saves plots to output/ --train	Trains machine learning models and forecasts future sales --all	Runs both EDA and training pipeline
+📊 Exploratory Analysis Highlights

+    Total Revenue: ₹X

+    Top-Selling Items: Visualized with bar plots

+    Sales Trends: Day of week, month, quarter, and restaurant-wise trends

+    All plots are saved to the output/ folder.

+🤖 Models Implemented
+Model	RMSE	MAE	R² Score
+Linear Regression
+Random Forest
+XGBoost
+LSTM (Keras + Tuner)

+Forecasts are visualized and saved.
+LSTM was tuned using keras-tuner for optimal performance.
 ## 🧪 How to Run

 > Run the project using `main.py` by specifying which step you want to execute: